A symmetry-protected exceptional ring in a photonic crystal with negative index media: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

 We thank Satoshi Iwamoto for fruitful discussions.
-This work is supported by JSPS Grant-in-Aid for Scientific Research on innovative Areas ''Discrete Geometric Analysis for Materials Design": Grants No.~JP20H04627, JP22H05247, JP21K13850, JST-CREST JPMJCR19T1(Y.H.), and JST-SPRING JPMJSP2124.
-This work is also supported by JSPS KAKENHI Grants No.~JP17H06138, and No.~JP19K21032.
+This work is supported by MEXT-JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe": Grant No.~JP22H05247.
+This work is also supported by JST-CREST Grant No.~JPMJCR19T1, JST-SPRING Grant No.~JPMJSP2124, and JSPS KAKENHI Grant No.~JP21K13850.